 If you have not signed your surgical consent form, you will be asked to do so.
 Your doctor will be available to answer any questions that you may have.

 An anesthesiologist may call you the night before your surgery and will talk to you on the day of surgery.
 This is the time to discuss any questions or concerns you may have.

 An intravenous line will be started in the surgery preparation room.
 This will be used to administer medications for anesthesia and to replace body fluids lost during surgery.

-On the night before surgery you should not have anything to eat or drink after midnight.
-The morning of your surgery you can take your medications (as long as they don’t thin your blood) with a very small sip of water only (no more than two tablespoons).
-If you eat or drink after midnight, your surgery will be cancelled.
+On the night before surgery, you should not have anything to eat or drink after midnight.
+On the morning of your surgery, you can take your medications (as long as they don’t thin your blood) with a very small sip of water only (no more than two tablespoons).
+If you eat or drink after midnight, your surgery will be canceled.

 A technician will explain to you that they will be monitoring your nerves and spinal cord during surgery.
 This is referred to as neuromonitoring.
 The technician may put small sticky pads on your arms and legs.
 A brace will be delivered to you to use after surgery if needed.

 Dr. Valente and an anesthesiologist will also be available to answer any of your final questions and concerns.

 Next, you will be taken back to the operating room by your nurse.
 Three small, sticky patches will be placed on your chest and hooked up to heart rate monitors.
 An automatic blood pressure cuff will also be placed on your arm.